Lee1984/Rails-fb-auth-project-server-failure/README.md

 # Rails-fb-auth-project-server-failure

-facebook authentication example error message
+This repository contains all files for facebook authentication rails project by rich on rails

+error message is happening when trying to run server or create a model file (error lised in 'issues'

 Getting this error when running